Heavy metal genres: Pornogrind

 Pornogrind, also known as porno grind, porno-grind or porn grind, is a musical subgenre of grindcore and death metal, which lyrically deals with sexual themes.
 Natalie Purcell's book Death Metal Music: The Passion and Politics of a Subculture, suggests that pornogrind is defined solely on the basis of its lyrical content and unique imagery, its focus on pornographic content.
 Purcell notes that bands like Gut include "simpler, slower, and more rock-like songs".
 The artwork for pornogrind bands' albums is noted for its extreme and potentially offensive nature, which "would keep them out of most stores". an example of the genre is Cock and Ball Torture.

 Electrogrind

 The 21st century also saw the development of "electrogrind" (or "cybergrind"), practiced by The Berzerker, Body Hammer, Gigantic Brain and Genghis Tron which borrows from electronic music.
 These groups built on the work of Agoraphobic Nosebleed, Enemy Soil and The Locust, as well as industrial metal.
 The Berzerker also appropriated the distorted Roland TR-909 kick drums of gabber producers.
 Many later electrogrind groups were caricatured for their hipster connections.

-Grunge

-Grunge is a fusion genre of punk rock and heavy metal, with elements of alternative rock, garage rock, noise rock, hardcore punk, hard rock, sludge metal and thrash metal.
-Grunge typically is characterized by its distorted riffs and angst filled lyric themes such as apathy, social alienation, and freedom.
-Grunge grew out of the Pacific Northwest U.S. state of Washington, particularly in Seattle and nearby towns.
-Prominent bands of this genre include Nirvana, Pearl Jam, Soundgarden, and Alice in Chains.